s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 ## 6.2 general concerns
 While the system has proven pretty successful and moldable to the different use-cases that it has been tested in, there are also limitations in the proposed system that have become obvious in developing and working with the system.
-Some of these have been anticipated for some time and concrete research directions for solutions are apparent, while others may be intrinsic limitations in the approach taken.
+In this section these limitations will be discussed individually, and directions for further research and solutions will be given where apparent.

 ### 6.2.1 global set of converts
 In the current system, there is only a single, global set of *converts* that can be potentially applied to facets